zengbing15/lumos_doc/docs/guides/queryCapacity.md

 Type ".help" for more information.
 > const { querycells } = require(".");
 The server is started.
-//You can use the following cell data directly.
+# You can use the following cell data directly.
 > const cell = {
   cell_output: {
     capacity: '0x1247656167b4',